ManoloMancelli/Persephone-Pro-Controller/README.md

 ## V1 (Finished)

+### Known Issues:
+- Tracker is oriented in wrong position under SteamVR (Don't know how to fix it yet!)

+#

 Version 1.0 is meant to function as a "testing rig" for the project.

 It's not meant to look pretty and some of the parts may feel uncomfortable.